 Collar: The commonly used, collar, is a must-have for all pet owners – even if you decide to use alternative methods for leisurely strolls.
 It is strongly recommended that your dog have on a collar at all times for identification, in case of separation.
 While there are many types of collars, the most important factor when picking one out is going to be the size and overall fit.
 It is important that the collar sits snuggly on the neck, but not overly tightened.
 A good rule of “thumb” is to use the two finger test to allow for a proper fit for your pet.
-If your dog is experiencing difficulty breathing or coughing, adjust the collar, as it is likely too tight.

 Harness: While the harness is used for all dogs of every shape and size, the harness is especially beneficial in dogs that often pull or jump.
-It has been suggested by the American Society for the Prevention of Cruelty to Animals (ASPCA) that the harness can remediate cases of extreme pulling, which makes it an excellent choice for training and larger dogs.

 Lead: Don’t be fooled by this verbiage, a lead is the commonly used English word for leash.
 When deciding on the best lead for your pet, it is important to consider the following: material strength, length, comfort and positioning, chew resistance, and overall purpose.
 These factors will vary upon the size, breed, and temperament of your dog.

-In conclusion, have patience and a calm attitude while teaching leash ettiquette.
+In conclusion, have patience and a calm attitude while teaching leash etiquette.
 Remember that restraint and leash training often takes time, practice, and also reward with praise and a treat or two after a well-behaved walk.